Keita given strong mandate for reform in Mali vote

 Many in the country's populous south, however, are strongly opposed to ceding more autonomy and funds to the northerners, who they blame for the country's current crisis.

 Keita also faces huge challenges in reforming the military, tackling widespread corruption and reviving Mali's ailing economy.
-His hand will be strengthened by 3.25 billion euros ($4.31 billion) in reconstruction aid pledged at a conference in Brussels in May.
+His hand will be strengthened by 3.25 billion euros (2.77 billion pounds) in reconstruction aid pledged at a conference in Brussels in May.

 "This vote shows that Keita is loved by the people.
 Now he is the master of his own destiny.
 He can do what he wants and choose the team that he wants," said Mariam Diallo, a political campaigner and analyst in Bamako.
 "But he must be careful not to disappoint the people."